 Start doing regular skin checks for melanoma at home every month

 Your teachers tried to drill it into you at school, but your 20s is where it’s easy to forget, so here’s your quick reminder: be sun safe.
-Wear a broad brim hat, sunglasses, and sun-protective clothing.
+Wear a broad-brimmed hat, sunglasses, and sun-protective clothing.
 Use SPF30+ (or higher) sunscreen when you’re outdoors.
 Spend as much time in the shade as possible.

-Get your blood pressure checked every three to five years
+Get your blood pressure checked regularly